Plastic recycling: Collecting and sorting

 Recycling begins with the collection and sorting of waste.
 Curbside collection operates in many countries.
 Waste is sent to a materials recovery facility or MBT plant where the plastic is separated, cleaned and sorted for sale.
 Unsuitable materials are sent to a landfill or incinerator.
 These operations account for a large proportion of the financial and energy costs associated with recycling.

 Sorting plastic is more complicated than other recyclable materials because it comes in a greater range of forms.
 For example, glass is separated into three streams (clear, green and amber), metals are usually either steel or aluminum and can be separated using magnets or eddy current separators, and paper is usually sorted into a single stream.

 Six types of commodity polymer account for about 75% of plastics waste, with the rest comprising a myriad of polymer types, including polyurethanes and synthetic fibers with a range of chemical structures.
 Items made from the same type of polymer may be incompatible with each other depending on the additives they contain.
 Additives are compounds blended into plastics to enhance performance and include stabilisers, fillers and, most significantly, dyes.
 Clear plastics hold the highest value as they may be dyed after recycling, while black or strongly coloured plastic is much less valuable, because they affect the color of the downstream product.
 Thus, plastic is typically sorted by both polymer type and colour.

 Various sorting approaches and technologies have been developed.
 They can be combined in various ways.
 In practice no approach is 100% effective.
 Sorting accuracy varies between recyclers, producing a market where products are poorly standardised.
 This inconsistency is another barrier to recycling.

 Manual separation

 Sorting by hand is the oldest and simplest method.
 In developing countries this may be done by waste pickers, while in a recycling center, workers pick items off a conveyor-belt.
 It requires low levels of technology and investment, but has high labor costs.
-Although many plastic items have identification codes workers rarely have time to look for them, so leaving problems of inefficiency and inconsistency.
+Although many plastic items have identification codes workers rarely have time to look for them, leaving problems of inefficiency and inconsistency.
 Even advanced facilities retain manual pickers to troubleshoot and correct sorting errors.
 Working conditions can be unsanitary.